atharvashukla/atharvashukla.com/src/chicken.md

 - add kashmiri laal, with some water mixed in
 - add tej patta
 - add masala and cover it. this will take some time.
-- note that will add garam masala, and kasturi methi, maybe even curd later.
+- note that will add garam masala, and kasoori methi, maybe even curd later.
 - ...